 In re Automotive Parts Antitrust Litigation, No. 12-md-02311 (E.D.
 Mich.)

-As court-appointed co-lead counsel in this unprecedented MDL, Robins Kaplan has secured more than $1.2 billion in settlements for victims of a massive web of long-running price-fixing, bid-rigging, and market allocation conspiracies throughout the auto parts industry.
-The civil litigation stems from the largest criminal antitrust investigation in U.S. history.
-It encompasses 41 separate actions against more than 160 defendants, each involving different auto parts, different anticompetitive agreements, different conspirators, and different timelines.
+As court-appointed co-lead counsel, Robins Kaplan has secured more than $1.2 billion in settlements for victims of a massive web of long-running price-fixing, bid-rigging, and market allocation conspiracies throughout the auto parts industry.
+The cumulative settlement represents the largest antitrust indirect purchaser recovery in U.S. history.

 If you are interested in having us represent you, you should call us so we can determine whether the matter is one for which we are willing or able to accept professional responsibility.
 We will not make this determination by e-mail communication.
 The telephone numbers and addresses for our offices are listed on this page.
 We reserve the right to decline any representation.
 We may be required to decline representation if it would create a conflict of interest with our other clients.

 By accepting these terms, you are confirming that you have read and understood this important notice.